-A quick rundown of the top things to do in Wigan if you have a little to spend.
+A quick rundown of the top things to do in Wigan.
 We also have a page just for Free activities in the town centre here.

 Go to a gig!
-Wigan is full of live music and there are many venues with regular free or pretty low cost gigs to attend right in the centre of town.
+Wigan is full of live music and there are many venues with regular gigs to attend right in the centre of town.

 At the moment the 2 main gig venues are primarily The Old Courts and The Boulevard.